ilyeong-minset/bcproject/README.md

 - URL on ENS http://app.etherbase.eth (to resolve it please set first Metamask on Mainnet as this is where ENS live) or via gateway http://app.etherbase.eth.link, then the deployement is on Rinkeby testnet

+NOTE: all features do not work well on localhost because they depends on rinkeby or the mainnet (ENS, uPort, 3Box)
+NOTE: The interface is reactive, but as testnets are quite slow and I wanted to be sure it catch it you have to wait sometime 10-20 sec for the UI to update

 ## Commands

 Make sure you have git & Node.js 10 (I do not advise Node.js 12 there are always problems with scrypt)